Saberial/bot-legal-docs/TERMS_OF_SERVICE.md

 ## 1. Acceptance of Terms

-By downloading, installing, or using the Warhammer Monitor software ("the Software"), you agree to be bound by these Terms of Service ("Terms").
-If you do not agree to these Terms, do not use the Software.
+By inviting, using, or interacting with the Warhammer Monitor Discord bot ("the Bot" or "Service"), you agree to be bound by these Terms of Service ("Terms").
+If you do not agree to these Terms, do not use the Service.

 ## 2. Description of Service

-Warhammer Monitor is an open-source monitoring application that:
+Warhammer Monitor is a free Discord bot service that:
 - Tracks updates to the Warhammer 40,000 mobile application on the Apple App Store
 - Monitors the Warhammer Community website for new articles and downloads
-- Sends notifications via Discord when new content is detected
+- Sends notifications to configured Discord channels when new content is detected
-- Stores monitoring history locally on your device
+- Operates as a centralized service hosted by the bot operator

 ## 3. User Responsibilities

-### 3.1 Discord Bot Configuration
+### 3.1 Discord Server Management
-- You are responsible for creating and configuring your own Discord bot
+- You are responsible for inviting the Bot to your Discord server
+- You must have appropriate permissions to add bots to your Discord server
-- You must comply with Discord's Terms of Service and Developer Terms of Service
+- You must comply with Discord's Terms of Service and Community Guidelines
-- You are responsible for managing Discord bot tokens and channel permissions
+- You are responsible for managing the Bot's permissions within your server

-### 3.2 API Usage
+### 3.2 Service Requests
-- You must respect rate limits and terms of service of monitored websites
-- You are responsible for ensuring your usage complies with Apple's and Games Workshop's terms
+- You may request channel configuration by contacting the bot operator
+- You must provide valid Discord channel IDs for notification setup
+- You understand that configuration changes are performed manually by the bot operator
+- Future automated configuration will be available through Discord commands

+### 3.3 Appropriate Use
-- Do not use the Software to spam, harass, or violate platform policies
+- Do not attempt to spam or abuse the notification system

-### 3.3 Data Management
-- You are responsible for the security of your configuration files and Discord tokens
-- You must backup your own data and configuration
-- You are responsible for managing log files and disk space
+- Do not request excessive channel configurations without legitimate need
+- Respect the free nature of this hobby service
+- Report any issues or concerns to the bot operator

 ## 4. Intellectual Property

-### 4.1 Software License
+### 4.1 Service License
-- This Software is provided under the MIT License
+- This Service is provided as a free hobby project
+- You may use the Service for personal, non-commercial purposes
-- You may use, modify, and distribute the Software according to the MIT License terms
+- You may not reverse engineer, modify, or distribute the Bot's code
+- The Bot operator retains all rights to the Service and its implementation

 ### 4.2 Third-Party Trademarks
 - "Warhammer," "Warhammer 40,000," and related trademarks are property of Games Workshop Limited